jmikedupont2/formal.land/blog/2024-04-03-monadic-notation-for-rust-translation.md

 }
 ```

-Before, we were generating the following Coq code:
+Before, we were generating the following Coq code, with `let*` as the notation for the bind:

 ```coq
 Definition add (τ : list Ty.t) (α : list Value.t) : M :=